My Ups and Downs as a Beginner

 This knocked my confidence slightly but with the help of all the divers at the school and their advice I was able to finish my Advanced Open Water on my 26th birthday by completing a night dive with Patricia shortly after, as well as the wreck dive I chickened out on before!

 The reason I was able to finish was from the advice of my fellow divers and now good friends, thanks to all the instructors!

-‘My Ups and Downs as a Beginner’ was written by guest blogger Aaron (pictured above snorkeling with a Whalshark).. thanks for sharing your story with Divecompare.com!
+‘My Ups and Downs as a Beginner’ was written by blogger Aaron (pictured above snorkelling with a Whalshark).. thanks for sharing your story with Divecompare.com!

 Get the latest deals straight to your inbox.

 Our guest bloggers are individuals that are passionate about scuba diving, travel, conservation, marine life or anything ocean related.